 He has a huge amount of experience in dealing with leases and contracts.
 He provides high value support to the conveyancing team of Alan Warnes and Richard Ince, in particular where there are unusual or complex property leases.
 He also has huge experience in high value residential transactions, tax and company structures, as well as overseas arrangements.

 If you would like to arrange a meeting with Martin in our Reading Berkshire office, please email Martin or call us on 0118 958 9711 so that an appointment can be made.

-Martin advises on a broad range of property and commercial matters including business sales and acquisitions, commercial property and high value residential transactions.
+Martin also advises on a broad range of property and commercial matters including business sales and acquisitions and commercial property.